 In 2010, the Helen Broward Hury Legacy Fund was established as a celebration of her life through a $25,000 gift from the Hury family.
 Helen had been a member of the Junior League of Gainesville for 50 years and served on a variety of committees before becoming President of the JLG, 1963-1964.
 Helen was a devoted mother and loving wife of LT Hury.

 The Hury family challenged the League and our community to raise $75,000 or more.
-Since then, our League has brought that fund to over $50,000.
-Our goal is to get this fund to $100,000, allowing us to further the Mission of the JLG, possibly in the form of even more robust community programming or extra training for our members.
-Therefore, no gift is too big to too small to get us to this ambitious goal!
+In May 2019, we reached our $100,000 fundraising goal to fully endow the Helen Hury Legacy Fund, allowing us to further the Mission of the JLG, in the form of a more robust community programming and extra training for our members.

-If you have specific questions about the Fund, please contact our Long Term Fund Development Chair, Lisa Kanarek at email@example.com.
+If you have specific questions about the fund, please contact our Fundraising Committee at email@example.com.

 Your Role in the JLG Legacy